 (ii) any of the representations or warranties set out or incorporated by reference in paragraph (b) (2) of this Schedule; or

 (b)      the occurrence with respect to Party A of any of the events specified in Sections 6.01(d) (and for the avoidance of doubt “Debt” as used therein shall include Debt under the Credit Agreement) or 6.01(e) of the Credit Agreement (provided that the period specified in Section 6.01(e) shall for the purposes hereof be 30 days).
-If the Credit Agreement should for any reason terminate or if Party B should object to any amendment of the Credit Agreement affecting Sections 6.01 (d) or 6.01 (e), such provisions for the purposes of this paragraph shall be deemed to be as they existed immediately prior to such event; or
+If the Credit Agreement should for any reason terminate or if Party B should object to any amendment of the Credit Agreement affecting Sections 6.01 (d) or 6.01 (e), such provisions for the purposes of this paragraph (h)(j) shall be deemed to be as they existed immediately prior to such event; or

 (c) any sum outstanding under the Facility Agreement is declared or becomes due and payable under Section 13.2(b) thereof following the occurrence of an Event of Default thereunder.